plone/plone.restapi-angular/docs/reference/services.rst

 - `loading`, boolean, true if call is pending, false if finished
 - `error`, the HTTP error if any.

+It exposes a `backendAvailable` observable that emits `false` when backend server can't be reached or consistently responds 502, 503 or 504.

 Cache service
 -------------